CSCI-GA-2820-SP24-003/payments/README.md

 ## Local Deployment

-To launch deployment.
+To launch deployment, we need to have a docker image in the local registry.
 Currently, the deployment build uses payments:3.0.

 ```bash
 # build image for local registry if not existing